KaijuML/rotowire-rg-metric/README.md

 # Known issues

+Here is a list of know issues.
+If you want to contribute to a fix, or spot a new issue, do not hesitate to contact us.
+Public github issues are best, but emails also work.

  - Training is unstable sometimes, and models might learn to predict NONE labels everytime after some epochs.
 Monitor your training, and restart with